opf/openproject/docs/faq/README.md

 You can [set up budgets](../user-guide/budgets), [set the estimated time in  the **Work** field](../user-guide/work-packages/edit-work-package/) of a work package and use the [Assignee board](../user-guide/agile-boards/#choose-between-board-types) to find out how many work packages are assigned to a person at the moment.
 Additional resource management features will be added within the next years.
 You can find the roadmap for future releases [here](https://community.openproject.org/projects/openproject/work_packages?query_id=1993).
-More infomation regarding resource management in OpenProject can be found in the [Use Cases](../use-cases/resource-management) section.
+More information regarding resource management in OpenProject can be found in the [Use Cases](../use-cases/resource-management) section.

 ### Does OpenProject offer portfolio management?